shawonsom/Linux_Basic_to_Advance/Linux-for-DevOps.md

 | `1`              | Execute |

-- [ ] There are 2 ways to use the command -
+- [ ] 💡There are 2 ways to use the command -

    - [ ] Absolute mode
    - [ ] Symbolic mode

- - [ ] Absolute mode
+ - [ ] 🧩Absolute mode\

-* In this mode, file permissions are not represented as characters but a three-digit octal number.
+In this mode, file permissions are not represented as characters but a three-digit octal number.
 The table below gives numbers for all for permissions types.

 | Number |	Permission Type	| Symbol |
 | :----: |  :-----|  :----:|